Branding Challenges and Opportunities

 Branding process means sending a message to the world about who you are and what you stand for.
 The idea behind this is to make people understand what your name, product or service is, and to present it in such a way so that they want it or aspire for it.

 In other words, branding is an exercise that creates a lasting impression on the market.
-It helps customers organise their knowledge and feelings about your brand in such a way so that they recall your brand in a positive way.
+It helps customers organize their knowledge and feelings about your brand in such a way so that they recall your brand in a positive way.

 In simple terms Branding is all about adding Value to Your Product without Changing It.